-I had done my research carefully, I knew Hong Kong was a big no because of all the experience that was required and the multiple applications that were unfortunately ignored.
-I wasn't afraid to be upfront and candid during my TEFL Skype interviews or question why certain things were left out of the interviewers checklist.
-Knocking back several opportunities because of the wage being so low compared to what lucrative deals were out in the vast world of TEFL jobs, I had faith that something would come along that I could fully put my trust in.
-Dealing with Chinese TEFL agencies and schools over the internet was no mean feat for me, I sniffed out the shady organisations who were willing to send me to Hong Kong on a tourist visa to convert to a Z visa.
+I had done my research carefully, I knew that unfortunately Hong Kong was a 'no go' because of all the experience that was required.
+I wasn't afraid to be upfront and candid during my TEFL Skype interviews nor 'question' as to why certain things had been left out of the interviewers checklist.
+Knocking back several opportunities because of the wage being so low compared to what lucrative deals were out in the vast world of TEFL jobs, I had faith that something would come along!
+I needed to be able to fully trust.
+Dealing with Chinese TEFL agencies and schools over the internet was no mean feat for me, I sniffed out the shady organisations who were willing to send me to Hong Kong on a tourist visa to convert it into a Z visa.
 No, you better don't!
 One company crossed my path and took a chance on me, I arrived in Shanghai, China on the 18th of June 2015!
 Spending five days in Shanghai was absolutely insane!
 I embraced the neon lights, I hadn't travelled that far for no reason!
 I was just getting started! 光谷, 加油!
 Let's go, W!

 TEFL's No Joke!